Alcohol’s Effect on Cognition: DUI & DWI AwarenessUpdated Nov. 21, 2020

 The effects of alcohol on mental skills

 There is a reason that people are prone to stupid or dangerous behavior while under the influence of alcohol.
 A sane and sober person wouldn’t dream of endangering themselves by jumping from a roof into a swimming pool or climbing over a fence into a construction site or speed racing their friends on an empty stretch of road, but we hear of intoxicated people doing these things all the time!
-Alcohol’s effect on thought and judgment are the reason these things happen.
+Alcohol’s effect on thought and judgment is the reason these things happen.
 The way you behave is a direct reflection of your intelligence, memories, personality and state-of-mind.
 When these things are chemically altered by alcohol, your behavior changes too.

 While every person responds to alcohol slightly differently, there is enough evidence to say that most intoxicated people:

 - Are more prone to aggression.
 Even people who are not at all aggressive when sober!

 - Have less control over their emotions.
 While intoxicated, people succumb to feelings of love, rage, despair and excitement in a way that they never would while sober.

 - Have trouble remembering important information.
 A BAC as low as 0.03% has been shown to disrupt the recollection process.